UNCLASSIFIED (U)

 c.
 The data center manager and the system manager must ensure that classified information is processed within a certified shielded enclosure (CSE) with a fingerstock door located within a parent room which meets Department shielding standards.
 The parent room must be locked and alarmed when unattended.

 d.
-The data center manager and the system manager must ensure that only IRM/OPS-approved TEMPEST-certified laser printers are used for the production of hard copy output.
+The data center manager and the system manager must ensure that only DT/OPS-approved TEMPEST-certified laser printers are used for the production of hard copy output.

 e.
 The security engineering officer (SEO) must ensure that all power for the classified AIS is provided via a motor generator set.

 f.
-The data center manager, system manager, and ISSO must make certain that classified AIS equipment is maintained only by IRM/OPS authorized personnel.
+The data center manager, system manager, and ISSO must make certain that classified AIS equipment is maintained only by DT/OPS authorized personnel.

 g.
 For posts without 24-hour cleared U.S. citizen guards, classified AIS equipment must be stored in a vault and a supplemental entry verification system (SEVS) must be installed.
 See 12 FAH-6, OSPB Security Standards and Policy Handbook, for SEVS requirements.